Competition

 What instruments will be provided?

-Suitable harpsichords will be available for the 1st round (solo) and the final with string ensemble.
-A two-manual Franco-Flemish and a single-manual Italian harpsichord are planned.
-An additional instrument will be available for rehearsal puposes (subject to change).
+Suitable harpsichords will be available for the 1st round (harpsichord solo) and the 2nd round (public final – concerto for harpsichord and string ensemble).
+A two-manual Franco-Flemish and a single-manual Italian harpsichord will be provided.
+An additional instrument will be available for rehearsal purposes (subject to change).

 Who evaluates the competition?